-Being diligent about your daily water consumption pays off in the form of hydrated and glowing skin, improved brain function, detoxification, speedy muscle recovery, and much more.
-Water is life, so drink up Ohana!
+Being diligent about your daily water consumption pays off in a lot of ways, including hydrated and glowing skin, improved brain function, increased energy, detoxification, speedy muscle recovery, and much more.
+Read more about the health benefits of alkaline water here.